What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 The long-term capital gains tax rate is lower than the short-term tax rate.

-If you’ve owned the property for more than a year, you can benefit from a reduced tax rate on any profits you make from the sale of your home.
+If you’ve owned the property for over a year, you can benefit from a reduced tax rate on any profits you make from selling your home.

 According to the IRS, homeowners in the lower tax bracket may pay nothing for their capital gains tax rate.

-For those in higher brackets, they can save as much as 17% and pay either a 15% or 20% rate that depends not only on your income but also your filing status.
+Those in higher brackets can save as much as 17% and pay either a 15% or 20% rate that depends not only on your income but also your filing status.

-In most cases, you will pay less in taxes on long-term capital gains than you will on short-term capital gains.
+In most cases, you will pay less taxes on long-term capital gains than on short-term capital gains.

-How Do You Figure Out Your Tax Rate in Relation to Earned Income?
+How Do You Figure Out Your Tax Rate About Earned Income?

-Single people qualify for the 0% capital gains rate if they have an income below $40,000.
+Single people qualify for the 0% capital gains rate with an income below $40,000.

 If their income is between $40,001 and $441,500, they will fall into the 15% capital gains rate.